bowang-lab/Transformer-GCN-QA/README.md

 ### Test suite

+The test suite can be found in `src/tests`.
+To run, first follow the instructions for [installing with development requirements](#install-with-development-requirements)).

-The test suite can be found in `src/tests` and can be run with the following command
+The test suite can then be run with the following command

 ```
 (transformer-gcn-qa) $ cd Transformer-GCN-QA